imazen/resizer-web/content/releases/3-alpha-8.md

 ## Samples and Documenation

 * Added JCropExample ([read the article](http://nathanaeljones.com/573/combining-jcrop-and-server-side-image-resizing/))
-* Added SqlReaderSample - Shows how to use the SqlReader plugin to resizing and upload images to SQL.
+* Added SqlReaderSample - Shows how to use the SqlReader plugin to resize and upload images to SQL.
 * Added ComplexWebApplication\CropExample showing how to use jCrop with the image resizer
 * ComplexWebApplication\UploadSample.aspx now works with multiple upload controls.
 Added commented-out code showing how to get a byte array for upload to SQL, etc.
 * Removed 800x600 limitation on ComplexWebApplication - was accidentally left in during last release.